Have you been wanting to propagate your Monstera Adansonii but not sure how to do it?

 Also, early morning is the best time to start taking a cutting and propagating as the Swiss cheese plant is fully turgid.

 If you want to give your cutting to a friend, make sure that it is cool and moist.
-Put the cutting in a wet paper towel and store it in a dark plastic bag.
+Put the cutting in a wet paper towel and store it in a clear plastic bag.

 Get your tools ready.